kevin-tracy/qpax/README.md

 ## Usage

 ### Solving a QP
-We can solve QP's with qpax in a way that plays nice with JAX's `jit` and `vmap`:
+We can solve QPs with qpax in a way that plays nice with JAX's `jit` and `vmap`:
 ```python
 ipmort qpax